Qualified Charitable Distribution (QCD) or “IRA Rollover” Gifts for Donors Aged 70½ or Older

 - Your gift is transferred directly to NYU Langone; since you do not receive the funds, they are not included in your gross income*

-- Your gift will count towards your minimum distribution requirement
+- Your gift will count towards your minimum distribution requirement, which, under the 2019 SECURE Act, begins at the age of 72

 - You support the programs that are important to you at NYU Langone